oracle-quickstart/oci-ebs/README.md

 These are the unix commands run to enable rsync across Oracle E-Business Suite application servers.

 ```
 #Copyright © 2020, Oracle and/or its affiliates.
-All rights reserved.

 #The Universal Permissive License (UPL), Version 1.0